raingo/image-caption-baseline/README.md

 ## Normalize dataset format

+`coco2tsv.py` can be used to transform coco dataset into the following format.
+For the other datasets, please figure it out by yourself.

 1. `trainval.tsv` of the format: `image-id \t image-file-name \t sentence`.
 Note that the different sentences of the same image should be in different lines
 2. `test.tsv` of the same format as `trainval.tsv`
 3. `images` directory